swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 ### Package removal

+Removing a package from a registry can break other packages that depend on it, as demonstrated by the ["left-pad" incident][left-pad] in March 2016.
+We believe package registries can and should provide strong durability guarantees to ensure the health of the ecosystem.

+At the same time,
-There are several reasons why a package release may be removed, including:
+there are valid reasons why a package release may be removed:

 * The package maintainer publishing a release by mistake
 * A security researcher disclosing a vulnerability for a release
 * The registry being compelled by law enforcement to remove a release

-However, removing a package release has the potential to break any packages that depend on it.

-It's unclear whether or to what extent such policies should be informed by registry specification itself.
+It's unclear whether and to what extent package deletion policies should be informed by the registry specification itself.
 For now,
 a registry is free to exercise its own discretion about how to respond to out-of-band removal requests.